Wednesday, May 25, 2016

 “Mother would want me to marry James,” Margaret said.
 “She always loved him and said he reminded her of you.”

 “She’s been gone now almost a year.
-I can hardly believe it,” Margaret’s father said, while he looked out the window.
+I can hardly believe it,” Margaret’s father said.
+He looked out the window.
+“James has exemplary military service, but I want the best for you.”

 Hiding her disappointment in her mother’s death, Margaret changed the subject.
 She always tried to be strong for her father.
 He seemed so lonely since her mother passed away.